atk4/data/README.md

 ### 5. Reducing number of queries

-When using API of your own business logic, Agile Data gives you ability to perform more operations, such as joins, expressions and more designed to reduce number of queries and make them more efficient.
+When using API of your own business logic, Agile Data gives you the ability to perform more operations, such as joins, expressions and more designed to reduce the number of queries and make them more efficient.
 My next example will create export of Clients along with their "account balance" that will be calculated within just a single query:

 ``` php
 $c = new my\Model_Client($db);